Vermilion flycatcher: Relationship to humans

 The vermilion flycatcher is a favorite with birders, but it is not generally kept in aviculture as the males tend to lose their vermilion coloration when in captivity.
 This is likely a diet-based effect, as maintaining bright red coloration in birds requires substantial quantities of yellow precursor zeaxanthin molecules which are then metabolized into red pigment.
 This acts as an indicator of genetic fitness to potential mates, as a bright male is using his diet-based coloration to show off his ability to survive and catch food.

-The Audubon Society of Tucson, Arizona, publishes an eponymous journal named for the vermilion flycatcher.
+The Tucson Bird Alliance (formerly Tucson Audubon Society) of Tucson, Arizona, publishes an eponymous journal named for the Vermilion Flycatcher.

 Status

 Because of its enormous range and sizable population—with a population estimated ranging between 5,000,000 and 50,000,000 individuals—the vermilion flycatcher is listed as a species of least concern by the International Union for Conservation of Nature.
 Its overall numbers are declining; between 1966 and 2007, populations declined an average of 1.7% per year.
 Texas populations are declining faster, at 2.6% per year.
 Once prolific in southern California, it has become increasingly rare, although it is expanding into new areas such as Florida and Oklahoma.
 Arizona populations are increasing, at a rate of 2.2% per year.
 Vermilion flycatchers have adapted to human structures by increasingly nesting in parks and golf courses.
 However, the increased productivity of these areas may be outweighed by an increased presence of brown-headed cowbirds—whose parasitic young leave less food for flycatcher young—as well as increased nest predation.
 Habitat destruction is a major concern for the flycatcher, especially in riparian areas.
 A prime example is along the Lower Colorado River Valley, where changes in water management combined with the destruction of cottonwood-willow riparian habitat have led to the loss of almost all breeding and foraging areas.

 The San Cristóbal flycatcher, which was once considered part of the species, was endemic to the Galápagos Islands but went extinct sometime between 1987 and 2012.
-The Darwin's flycatcher, which was also once part of the species, is considered a vulnerable species by the International Union for Conservation of Nature.
+The Darwin's flycatcher, which was also once part of the species, is considered a near-threatened species by the International Union for Conservation of Nature.